Solve the linear quaternion-valued differential equations having multiple eigenvalues: System with multiple eigenvalues

 \section{System with multiple eigenvalues}

 In this section, we will give an algorithm to construct fundamental matrix when system have the multiple eigenvalues.
 There are two cases.
 One case is that the numbers of eigenvectors are equal to the dimension of the system.
 The other case is that the numbers of eigenvectors less than the dimension of the system (that is to say, not enough eigenvectors).
+It should be noted that two similar eigenvalues can be seen as an eigenvalue with the multiplicity of two.